gshipley/enterprise_training/AdminTraining.md

 	    ==========
 	      jbosseap-6.0

-If the build fails, or if you just want to see the output of the Maven build process, you can log in to your Jenkins applications, click on the build, and then click the link to view the console output.
+If the build fails, or if you just want to see the output of the Maven build process, you can log in to your Jenkins application, click on the build, and then click the link to view the console output.
 Log in to your Jenkins application and view the contents of the last build.

 ![](http://training.runcloudrun.com/images/jenkins4.png)

 ##**Starting a new build**

-One of the great things about integrating your application with the Jenkins CI environment is the ability to start a new without having to modify and push your source code.
-You initiate a new build, log in to the Jenkins dashboard and select the *todo* builder.
+One of the great things about integrating your application with the Jenkins CI environment is the ability to start a new build without having to modify and push your source code.
+To initiate a new build, log in to the Jenkins dashboard and select the *todo* builder.
 Point your browser to:

 	https://jenkins-ose.example.com/